muratk3n/thirdwave/en/README.md

-"Although they are increasing in popularity with consumers, electric vehicles still account for a relatively small share of ground transpiration.
+"Although they are increasing in popularity with consumers, electric vehicles still account for a relatively small share of ground transportation.
 Electrification is unlikely to replace conventional jet fuel for air travel anytime soon.

 That has some officials [in Hawaii] looking at another carbon-free energy source: hydrogen"